gubisim/design-notes/README.md

 - Action Buttons
     - Avoid generic words on the button for example "Submit", instead use descriptive words for example "Create Account", "Place Order", etc.
     - 99% of the time it is the wrong choice to include reset buttons.
     - Primary vs Secondary actions
         - When there is no visual difference between the primary action and the secondary action this can both lead to confusion and increase rate of failure in a form.
 Secondary actions should draw less visual attention, this will reduce liklihood of accidental error and gives a more clear path to completetion.
-- Sign in Form
-    - Avoid second input for confirming password.
-         - Asking for this a second time leads to lower user conversion and frustration.
-         - Instead you should have a single input for password with a "Show Password" option for them to verify that they typed the password correctly.
 - Validation
     - Validation is all over the place with implementation but the Reward early, punish late paradigm I tend to agree with the most
     - Reward early, punish late ["Inline Validation in Forms: Designing the Experience"](https://medium.com/wdstack/inline-validation-in-forms-designing-the-experience-123fb34088ce)